quynhkylaphan/Uncovering-Ecommerce-Insights-with-SQL/README.md

 | 2018-09     | 166.46             |

-**Finding & Recommendation:** The analysis of monthly revenue reveals two distinct peak sales periods, indicating significant seasonality in customer purchasing behavior.
+**Finding & Recommendation:** There are two distinct peak sales periods, indicating significant seasonality in customer purchasing behavior.
 * The November Peak: November is consistently the biggest month for sales.
 This could be explained by big shopping events like Black Friday and the start of the holiday season.
 * The Q2 Surge: A secondary, yet very strong, sales period occurs between March and May.
-This three-month stretch consistently generates high revenue, suggesting it's another critical time for customer activity.
+This three-month stretch consistently generates high revenue.

 Based on the sales data, the business should adopt three strategies to maximize revenue.
 First, amplify marketing efforts for November, treating it as a flagship "Black November" event to fully capitalize on the year's largest sales spike.
 Second, create a dedicated campaign for the secondary peak season from March to May, launching promotions tailored to potential drivers like holidays or seasonal changes.
 Finally, to smooth out revenue flow, the company should stimulate demand during slower months with "off-season" sales and loyalty programs to keep customers engaged year-round.